 We had over 40 focused conversations/engagement sessions with employees and managers and consulted over 55 organizations across Canada and internationally.
 This approach allowed us to co-design the prototype of the Program with the Policy Community and HR ecosystem, determining what would be best for our “live” test.

-We have heard from policy practitioners that mobility across functions is hampered by challenges such as, requirement to have existing experience for the new experience you are trying to get; education; limited network; and, limited assignment opportunities.
+We have heard from policy practitioners that mobility across functions is hampered by challenges such as, requirement to have existing experience for the new experience you are trying to get, limited network and limited assignment opportunities.
 The program will work to overcome these and other challenges.

 As a program participant, you will establish a Personalized Talent Plan with the Talent Manager when you enter the program that identifies your objectives for your time in the program.
 Given the small-scale of the program (10 participants per cohort), you will receive highly individualized attention and support from the Talent Manager in achieving your objectives.